r-forge/exams/jekyll/_posts/tutorials/2018-01-08-nops_language.md

 Due to the kind support from friends and various dedicated R/exams users, there is already support for many important Western languages as well as a few other languages/countries.
-All of these are directly available in the R package (note that `"tr"` requires the current [development version from R-Forge](http://R-Forge.R-project.org/R/?group_id=1337), though).
+All of these are directly available in the R package.
 But for convenience and manual inspection the `.dcf` files are also linked here.

 File                                                                    | Language     | Contributor                                                                                                        |